Chargrilled on the half shell, deep-fried and piled high on a po-boy, or even raw - there are plenty of ways to enjoy oysters in New Orleans.

 Chemin à la Mer

-At this stunning addition to the Four Seasons Hotel, the oysters are just as good as the view.
+At Chemin á la Mer, located within the Four Seasons Hotel, the oysters are just as good as the view.
 This Donald Link restaurant features specialty steaks, local and French-inspired cuisine, and, of course, a picturesque oyster bar with a panoramic view of the Mississippi River.
 Enjoy a classic serving of a half-dozen oysters or try a bit of everything with the Seafood Tower, which includes crab claws, steamed shrimp, and ceviche along with the half-dozen oysters.
-Be sure to stop by for their Oyster Hour, which takes place Monday through Friday from 3-5 p.m. and features a rotating selection of oysters for $1/each, plus $10 glasses of select wine.

 Basin Seafood & Spirits

-A Magazine Street must for dining and drinks, oysters come raw or chargrilled by the dozen.
+Basin is a Magazine Street must for dining and drinks, and oysters come raw or chargrilled by the dozen.
 Or you can opt for a lighter approach with an oyster Caesar salad.
 It’s the perfect midday meal to tackle an afternoon full of boutique hopping along Magazine.
+Join them from 3:00 p.m. to 9:00 p.m. on Mondays and experience the thrill of indulging in delicious raw oysters for just 75 cents when you purchase any item from their menu!

 Neyow’s Creole Cafe